 In yogis‘ world, plant-based food is setting the pace.
 Meanwhile I have also turned into a part-time vegetarian.
-Less motivated by the belief in a so achieved AHA experience.
-In San Marcos la Laguna in the heart of Guatemala, the selection of a plant-based food is simply gigantic.
+Less motivated by the belief in a so achieved aha-experience.
+In San Marcos la Laguna the selection of a plant-based food is simply gigantic.
 My curiosity was piqued …

 Magical San Marcos